kyma-project/kyma-companion/doc_indexer/README.md

 It is important to pay attention that `DOCS_PATH` is the path to the Kyma documentation markdown files.

+3. Run the project:
 ```bash
 poetry run python src/main.py
 ```

 ## Testing

-The .env can be used for testing as well.
-You can also create a separate .env.test with similar content to .env.
+The `.env` file can also be used for testing.
+You can create a separate `.env.test` file with similar content to `.env`.
 To run the unit and integration tests, use the following command:

 ```bash